Add a File Extension to a Group of Files from the Command Line in Mac OS X

 The quickest way to add a file extension to a group of files that don’t currently have one is by using the command line in Mac OS X. In the example below, we’ll add a “.txt” extension to all files in a single directory, but subbing .txt in the command string will add a different extension instead.
 Before beginning, it’s a good idea to do the following:

-- Be sure to have file extensions visible on all files in OS X, that way the extension change will be visible in the Finder in addition to the command line
+- Be sure to have file extensions visible on all files in Mac OS X, that way the extension change will be visible in the Finder in addition to the command line

 - Place all files that need the extension added into a single and separate directory

-Next, launch Terminal (found in /Applications/Utilities/) and do the following:
+Assuming you met the prior requirements, launch Terminal (found in /Applications/Utilities/) and do the following:

 - Change to the directory containing the files by typing: